China shares slip from three-week high, flattening Hong Kong gains

 Chinese property counters were among the outperformers in Hong Kong and mainland markets, extending their strong gains on the year.

-China Vanke rose 1.4 percent in Shenzhen, while China Resources Land jumped 2.7 percent in Hong Kong, stretching its gains on the year to more than 70 percent.
+China Vanke (000002.SZ) rose 1.4 percent in Shenzhen, while China Resources Land (1109.HK) jumped 2.7 percent in Hong Kong, stretching its gains on the year to more than 70 percent.

 In comments published late on Tuesday and ahead of the party’s central economic planning meeting later this month, Xi Jinping listed tax reform, urbanization and a bigger price-setting role for the market as key objectives.